abram-stack/abram-stack/README.md

 ### Hi there, I'm Bram 👋

-## I'm a Computer Science student!!
+## I'm a Computer Science student and self taught developer !!

 - ⚡ When you think you are too late to start on tech..
 I've been there man